remykarem/remykarem.github.io/books-src/business-finance-book/src/principles/business.md

     Not things that are debted to the transactors

-  * known in their entity, quantity and qualities
+  * Known in their entity, quantity and qualities

   * Pure or capable of being purified